GurKalra/twisteeper/README.md

 ## 🎮 Game Features

 - 14x15 grid with 20 mines
-- Flag limit: 13 flags
+- Flag limit: 15 flags
 - Board rotation every 8 clicks
 - Frozen flag mechanic
-- Clean pixel art style
+- Clean art style
 - Timer and click counter
 - Win/lose detection

 ## 🏗️ Development Notes

-This was created as part of a 2-day game jam challenge.
+This was created as part of a 2-day challenge.
 The core idea was to take the familiar Minesweeper formula and add one meaningful twist that changes the entire strategic landscape.

 The "frozen flags" mechanic emerged naturally - if the board is twisting, players need something stable to anchor their strategy around.